Plattekill, New York

-Plattekill is a town in Ulster County, New York, United States.
+Plattekill /ˈplætəkɪl/ is a town in Ulster County, New York, United States.
 The population was 10,424 in 2020, a slight decrease from 10,499 at the 2010 census.
 The name is derived from a stream, the Platte Kill.

 The town of Plattekill is in the southeastern part of the county, immediately north of the town of Newburgh in neighboring Orange County.

 There are five hamlets in the town: Ardonia, Clintondale, Modena, New Hurley, and Plattekill.

 History

 The area was settled by European settlers early in the 18th century, and the town was established in 1800 from part of the town of Marlborough.

 The Reformed Dutch Church of New Hurley was built in the 1830s, and listed on the National Register of Historic Places in 1982.
 The Shuart-Van Orden Stone House was built in 1740 and listed on the National Register of Historic Places in 1995.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.7 square miles (92.5 km^{2}), of which 35.6 square miles (92.2 km^{2}) is land and 0.1 square mile (0.2 km^{2}) (0.22%) is water.

 The southern town line is the border of Orange County, dividing Plattekill from Newburgh.
 To the west, Plattekill borders Shawangunk and Gardiner, while in the north the town is bordered by Lloyd.
 The eastern boundary of the town closely parallels the Marlboro Mountain ridge, dividing Plattekill from the town of Marlborough.

 The New York State Thruway (Interstate 87), US 44 (concurrent with NY 55) and NY 32 pass through the town.